other

 Validation Path Engineering Meaning

-Strict endurance program Continuous endurance verification of 1100+ hours per cycle, focused on ignition stability and controlled ageing behavior.
+Strict endurance program Continuous endurance verification of 1100+ hours per cycle, focused on ignition stability and controlled aging behavior.

 Risk-control matching Verified by geometry + trigger + duty cycle + CORE level to prevent hidden misfire and early failure.